natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 ```
 Without `yield return null`, Unity runs the loop **fully for the amount of time in one frame**, therefore blocking the editor and the intermediate values will never be seen.
 The object will disappear instantly.

-In order to see the fading effect, the effect of each loop must be seen per frame -- rendered out to the viewer.

-Therefore, we have to use `yield return` to return the control back to Unity and return back at the `for` loop in the next frame.
+> Hence, in order to see the fading effect, the effect of each loop must be seen per frame -- rendered out to the viewer.
+Using `yield return null` returns the control back to Unity, and the instruction (`for` loop check) will be executed back in the next frame.

-Then we can call the Coroutine inside `OnCollisionEnter2D`, right after we instantiate the mushroom:
+Now back to our game, we can call the Coroutine inside `OnCollisionEnter2D`, right after we instantiate the mushroom inside `QuestionBoxController.cs`:
 ```java
 void  OnCollisionEnter2D(Collision2D col)
 {